Article by Justin Price

 Sit- ups and Crunches Shorten Abdominal Muscles When Overused and Cause the Need for Corrective Exercise

 However, sit-ups and crunches typically also make up a substantial portion of many ab-training routines.
-While these exercises are useful for strengthening the rectus abdominis and obliques to help build muscle, when overused they can actually lead to more back pain and the need for corrective exercise.2
+While these exercises are useful for strengthening the rectus abdominis and obliques to help build muscle, when overused they can actually lead to more back pain and the need for corrective exercise for muscle imbalances.2

 A Look at Basic Biomechanics to Understand the Need for Corrective Exercise in an Abdominal Training Routine